jaredlutz/chatbot-ui/README.md

 # VerityAI

-VerityAI is an open source chat UI for AI models.
+VerityAI is an open source chat UI for AI models

 See a [demo](https://twitter.com/mckaywrigley/status/1640380021423603713?s=46&t=AowqkodyK6B4JccSOxSPew).